top of page

 Awareness of the climate crisis & its impacts has grown hugely in recent years.
 Yet the focus is on the horrors that unfold if we stick with the status quo.
 Unearthing these horrors isn’t igniting change fast enough; we think it’s time for a different approach focussed on hope, optimism and big ideas.

 Meet a performer, close your eyes and experience a guided visualisation.
 Listen through headphones to a cycle of climate good news.
-Follow the hanging roots of reused materials to create a landscape.
-Share a story for a liveable future on a postcard and add it to the growing archive of hope.
+Follow paths and roots of reused materials to create a landscape.
+Share a story for a liveable future on a postcard and add it to our growing archive of hope.

 Recipient of Camden People's Theatre's Outside The Box Commission 2022.
 Supported by the Royal Victoria Hall Foundation and The University of St Andrews' Impact and Innovation Fund 2024.